 It’s also a good idea to make sure you use a quality shoe stretcher rather than one of the more experimental options out there.
 Methods like using a hairdryer or freezer may seem appealing because they claim to work more quickly, but they can easily do some severe damage to your shoes.

 Before using a polish, cleaning your shoes with a quality shoe brush can be a great idea.
 This helps to get any dirt, dust, or other debris off your shoes that could get caught in the polish.
 After using a brush, you’ll be able to get much better results from your shoe polish.

 Generally speaking, a horsehair brush is a good option, but you’ll want to make sure you get the right brush for your specific shoes.
 It can be a great tool to have around and is more important than many people might think!

 Clean your shoes

 One of the best ways to avoid wear and tear on your shoes is to clean them regularly.
-This keeps them looking great and keeps the material they are made from in good shape.
-It’s important to remember that there are a variety of cleaning methods depending on what your shoes are made out of.
+This keeps them looking great and keeps the material they’re made from in good shape.
+There are a variety of cleaning methods depending on what your shoes are made out of.

 Look after the soles

 Leather soles need to be cared for just as you care for the leather upper.
 “Taps” can be fitted by a cobbler to protect your soles from constant contact with the ground, and the shock absorbed when walking.